 There is a more detailed discussion of the issues involved in compilation safety and some potential solutions on the GHC Wiki.
+Additionally, the use of annotations is forbidden, as that would allow bypassing Safe Haskell restrictions.
+See ticket #10826.

 Foreign function interface (FFI)